-Over 750cc up to 1000cc 4 stroke 3- and 4-cylinder Over 850cc up to 1200cc 4 stroke 2- cylinder
+Over 850cc up to 1200cc 4 stroke 2- cylinder

 The displacement capacity bore and stroke must remain at the homologated size.
 Modifying the bore and stroke to reach class limits is not allowed.

 In order to equalize the performance of motorcycles with different engine configurations, an air restrictor may be applied according to their respective racing performances.